-Rule name Proponent Initiation date Stage Deadline for submissions Summary of request The draft rule proposes to align the two options by replacing the SSQ calculation in the NER with a methodology for calculating the SSQ, which would more accurately reflect the system strength impact of a connection and is to be developed by AEMO (with related amendments to guide AEMO's development of the methodology).
-The draft rule would also require an update to the System Strength Impact Assessment Guidelines (in consultation with stakeholders), which must be published by 30 June 2024, with the new arrangements commencing on 1 July 2024.
-The AEMC expects to publish a final determination on 29 February 2024.
+Rule name Proponent Initiation date Stage Deadline for submissions Summary of request On 7 December 2023, the AEMC published a draft determination and more preferable draft rule, which largely reflects the key amendments proposed in the original rule change request.
+If made, the draft rule would: enable the feedback loop to be assessed against the most recent ODP in a draft or final ISP; allow TNSPs to carry out feedback loop assessment and Contingent Project Application processes concurrently; require AEMO to complete the assessment within 40 business days from the later of the request date or the date that additional information is received (with a power to extend by 60 business days if required); and require the AER to vary its Cost Benefit Analysis guidelines to provide guidance on the timing of feedback loop assessment requests.
+If made, the final rule is proposed to commence on 15 March 2024.
 Read more here .
-Enhancing investment certainty in the R1 process Clean Energy Council 17 August 2023 Consultation on consultation paper Deadline passed (28 September 2023) Following the collaboration of various stakeholders (including NSPs, generators and AEMO) though the Connections Reform Initiative, the Clean Energy Council has submitted a rule change request in relation to the R1 process, being the registration and connection assessment processes that occur between the execution of a connecting generator's connection agreement and its market registration.
+Enhancing investment certainty in the R1 process Clean Energy Council 17 August 2023 Preparation of draft determination Deadline passed (28 September 2023) Following the collaboration of various stakeholders (including NSPs, generators and AEMO) though the Connections Reform Initiative, the Clean Energy Council has submitted a rule change request in relation to the R1 process, being the registration and connection assessment processes that occur between the execution of a connecting generator's connection agreement and its market registration.
 Specifically, the request seeks to: provide increased certainty in relation to how AEMO and NSPs assess and approve detailed designs and modelling packages during the R1 process; manage system security risks identified during the R1 process, by efficiently allocating risks and costs between generators and NSPs; ensure generators, NSPs and AEMO engage in a facilitated review, and robust dispute resolution processes are in place, to manage complex issues; and in response to issues identified during the R1 process, incentivise NSPs to invest in broader efficient system security solutions (where that would result in lower costs than if individual generators were to implement solutions).
-As part of its request, the Clean Energy Council has proposed that: project proponents should be able to receive conditional approval without resolving all issues identified during the R1 process (subject to satisfying AEMO and the NSP that there is a clear plan for the resolution of those issues); and new 'Type' categories be introduced during the R1 process (to be proposed by the applicant and agreed or rejected by the NSP in consultation with AEMO), to
+As part of its request, the Clean Energy Council has proposed that: